ArtemiePirnau/telegram-weather-bot/README.md

 ```
 /creator
 ```
-It shows you all the available commands
+It showed you the Github account of the creator of this bot
 # Installation
 First of all install all npm packages with the command:
 ```